bjarque/t265_UE/README.md

 # t265_UE
 Intel Realsense t265 into Unreal Engine.
+Works with both location and rotation.
 Windows only.

 Simple script that sends data into Unreal Engine through the JSON liveLink plugin.